jonhewz/DNASequences/README.md

 `~/dev/DNASequences$ java DNASequences full_data_set.txt`

 Run in test mode by specifying both an input set of sequences as well as the solution.
-Output will say whether the program's solution matches teh provided solution.
+Output will say whether the program's solution matches the provided solution.

 `~/dev/DNASequences$ java DNASequences full_data_set.txt full_solution.txt`